-Second, in Table 4, I provide an empirical test using the Political Regimes (PR) data set, which emphasises political competition and the role of suffrage in assessment of democracy more than the Polity IV data set.
-The results from the robustness test with the PR data set are consistent with the main results: democracies appear more likely to issue economic sanctions (Model (1)) and there is no economic peace; in fact, democracies seem more likely to sanction one another (Model (2)).
+Second, I provide an empirical test using the Political Regimes (PR) data set, which emphasises political competition and the role of suffrage in assessment of democracy more than the Polity IV data set.
+The results from the robustness test with the PR data set are also consistent with the main results: democracies appear more likely to issue economic sanctions (Model (1)) and there is no economic peace; in fact, democracies seem more likely to sanction one another (Model (2)).
+Results are offered in the Appendix in Table A.3.